Broad-striped Malagasy mongoose

 The broad-striped Malagasy mongoose or broad-striped vontsira (Galidictis fasciata) is a species of small mongooses native to Eastern Madagascar.
 The species contains two known subspecies.

 Taxonomy

-The broad-striped Malagasy mongoose belongs to the animal family Eupleridae, which includes various of mongooses found in Madagascar.
+The broad-striped Malagasy mongoose belongs to the animal family Eupleridae, which includes various mongoose-like animals found in Madagascar.
 The species has two known subspecies- Galidictis fasciata fasciata and Galidictis fasciata striata.
 The species name fasciata means "banded" in Latin.
-It is commonly known as vontsira fotsy or white vontsira in Malagasy language.
+It is commonly known as the vontsira fotsy or white vontsira in Malagasy language.

 Physical Description

 Broad-striped mongooses are small to medium sized mongooses with short legs and long bushy tails.
 They have long and slender heads with a pointed snout.
 The species has a distinctive coat pattern with broad dark stripes with the body fur varying from reddish-brown to gray.
 Adults measure about 40–50 cm in body length with a bushy tail roughly equal in length to the body.
 The primary characteristics that set the subspecies apart are their stripes and tails.
 The fasciata sub-species has a fuller, reddish-brown tail and about eight to ten stripes, while the striata sub-species has a thinner, white tail and five stripes.